akshu354/youtube-channel-tracker/README.md

-# YouTube Channel Analytics Pipeline(Physics Wallah Case Study)
+# YouTube Channel Analytics Pipeline(Physics Wallah)

 Built an end-to-end data pipeline to analyze 1600+ YouTube videos, automating data extraction, storage, and visualization to generate actionable insights on engagement and publishing trends.